ScreebApp/sdk-android-public/README.md

 You'll find :

 - Install examples in the build.gradle files.
-- Initial configuration in `DemoApplication.kt`
+- Initial configuration in `ExampleApplication.kt`
 - Additional commands in `MainActivity.kt`

 ## How to install the Android SDK in your app ?